 Usability & Performance – Slightly heavy as a handheld.
 Compatible with all flooring types though works best with hard flooring.
 Easily selectable motorized brush and boost modes.
 Provides up to 45 minutes of run time using the normal mode.

 Value – At well under £200, this is an affordable mid-priced option.
-However, if you have carpeting you will find it ideal for cleaning in short bursts using the boost mode, or as a second hoover for spot cleaning.
+However, if you have carpeting you will find it ideal for cleaning in short bursts using the boost mode, or as a second vacuum for spot cleaning.

 We rated the Vax Blade 32V 8.7/10 you can read our entire review here.